 What is the Pregnancy Glucose Test?

-The pregnancy glucose test is a sweetened syrupy drink called Glucola that pregnant women drink to test for Gestational Diabetes (GD).
-Pregnant women are asked to take this test between 24-28 weeks during their pregnancy and the first test is an Oral Glucose Challenge Test (OGCT) that contains around 50, 75, or 100 grams of sugar.
-Once the expectant mom has consumed the 50 gram solution, an hour later she will take a blood test to measure her blood sugar.
-If she passes this test, more than likely she won’t receive further testing for gestational diabetes.
-If she does not pass the test, a longer test with a higher level of glucose may be given.
+The pregnancy glucose test is an artificially sweetened, syrupy drink called Glucola that pregnant women drink to test for Gestational Diabetes (GD).
+Doctors typically encourage expectant women to take this one- or two-part test between 24-28 weeks during pregnancy.
+The first test is an Oral Glucose Challenge Test (OGCT) that contains around 50, 75, or 100 grams of sugar.
+Once the expectant mom has consumed the 50-gram solution, an hour later, she will take a blood test to measure her blood sugar.
+If she passes this test, she will likely not receive further testing for gestational diabetes.
+If she does not pass the test, a longer test with a higher glucose level may be given.

 Why Do We Test for Gestational Diabetes?

 Gestational diabetes is a type of glucose intolerance that occurs during pregnancy.
-Luckily it often resolves itself after childbirth, but it is important to ensure that pregnant women do not have blood sugar issues or gestational diabetes, as they can increase the rates of many pregnancy and birth complications.
+Luckily, it often resolves itself after childbirth.
+It is important to ensure that pregnant women do not have blood sugar issues or gestational diabetes, as they can increase the rates of many pregnancy and birth complications.
 However, there are other ways your doctor can test how your body handles an influx of sugar.

 Why Should I Rethink Drinking Glucola?

-If you look at the label on the back of your Glucola bottle some of the ingredients that you will find are artificial flavors, artificial colors, BVO, high fructose corn syrup, and the glucose in the test is actually derived from corn, which is not GMO-free.
+If you look at the label on the back of your Glucola bottle, some of the ingredients that you will find are artificial flavors, artificial colors, BVO, and high fructose corn syrup.
+The glucose in the test is derived from corn, which is not GMO-free.
 These are not ingredients that most women would want to drink during their pregnancy.
 Or ever.
-Your doctor may insist that it’s harmless and safe to consume but it’s becoming more known that it may in fact not be.
-Some women can’t tolerate Glucola and have reported side effects such as nausea, vomiting, bloating, and diarrhea, as well as headache, dizziness, and fatigue.
-We don’t want to even think about how your baby may be reacting to it in your womb.
+Your doctor may insist that it’s harmless and safe to consume, but it’s becoming more known that it may, in fact, not be.
+Some women can’t tolerate Glucola and have reported side effects such as nausea, vomiting, bloating, diarrhea, headache, dizziness, and fatigue.3 I don’t want to think about how your baby may react to it in your womb.

-As women, we are taught to listen, be polite, and to follow orders.
-When we become patients this can cause us to accept treatments, tests, and procedures that we may not feel are needed, that we know nothing about, or that may not be best for ourselves or our babies.
-Luckily there are usually other alternatives that you can consider.
+Often, women are taught to listen, be polite, and follow orders.
+When we become patients, this can cause us to accept treatments, tests, and procedures that we may not feel are needed, that we know nothing about, or that may not be best for ourselves or our babies.
+Luckily, there are usually other alternatives that you can consider.

 Pregnancy Glucose Test Alternatives

-Consider using real food instead of the glucola drink (any whole, natural food high in sugar will work- just check with your doctor).
+Consider using real food instead of the glucola drink (any whole, natural food high in sugar will work—check with your doctor).

 Some doctors provide alternatives to glucola and test pregnant women after they’ve consumed things like:

-- 6 ounces organic grape juice + a banana.
+- 6 ounces of organic grape juice + a banana.

 - 1 cup milk + 1.5 cups cereal.

-- Natural soda or drink with 50 grams total sugar.
+- Natural soda or drink with 50 grams of total sugar

-Another option that you can consider if you’re trying to avoid the test altogether is to monitor your blood sugar with a glucometer throughout your pregnancy.
-This is the alternative that I chose while pregnant because it wouldn’t create an extreme blood sugar spike, and allowed me to follow my regular healthy diet.
-I was also able to avoid feeling like I was going to vomit and did not have to experience the dreaded “crash and burn” that women report after drinking the glucola.
+Another option to consider if you’re trying to avoid the test is to monitor your blood sugar with a glucometer throughout your pregnancy.
+This is the alternative that I chose while pregnant because it wouldn’t create an extreme blood sugar spike and allowed me to follow my regular, healthy diet.
+I also avoided feeling like I was going to vomit and did not have to experience the dreaded “crash and burn” that women report after drinking the glucola.

-According to the latest pregnancy research here is what the normal levels should look like:
+Here is what the normal levels should look like:4

 - Fasting blood glucose (first thing in the morning) of 86 or lower